smathot/pythontutorials/content/pages/functions.md

 ### Default function arguments (keywords)

 Function arguments can have default values, so that you can, but do not have to, pass these arguments.
 Such arguments with default values are called *keywords*.

-We can redefine the Pythagoras function such that the `a` and `b` arguments are keywords with a default value of `1`.
+We can redefine `pythagoras()` such that the `a` and `b` arguments are keywords with a default value of `1`.

 ```python